helmutkaufmann/telegram-chat-IDs/README.md

 or

-Call the PHP program with with the API ID of a ChatBot and the name of the chat get the chat's ID or "null" if either the API of the chat does not exist, for example
+Call the PHP program with with the API ID of a ChatBot and the name of the chat get the chat's ID or "null" if either the API or the chat with the respectiv name does not exist, for example
 ```
 php -f telegramchats.php 6401655291:HKIEjHu6Ct21212LosD_KDBx8c-04V191212rt609u89k "My Chat"
 ```